 Ako time is an opportunity for students to meet with their Kaiārahi (learning advisors) for academic guidance and support.
-Ako time also provides students with some time to work independently.
+Ako time also provides students with the opportunity to develop their self-management and to work independently.

 LEARNING SUPPORT

 Our student learning support team consists of specialist teachers and coordinators to support students.
 We offer support for: